b-lukaszuk/RJ_BS_eng/contents/comparisons_categ_data.md

 OK, let's, run the said `Htests.FisherExactTest`.
 Right away we see a problem, the test requires separate integers as input:
 `Htests.FisherExactTest(a::Integer, b::Integer, c::Integer, d::Integer)`.
-Still
+Still,
-we can obtained the necessary results very simply, by
+we can obtain the necessary results very simply, by

 ```jl
 s = """